 - If members join and do lose weight, do you believe that they will be more likely to stick to exercise and keep their membership longer?
 (Member retention)

-- Do you believe these members will be successful losing weight if they only rely on exercise, without making the necessary changes to their diet?
+- Do you believe these members will only be successful losing weight if they combine exercise with dietary change?

-- Do you believe that "One diet suits everybody?"
+- Do you believe that one diet does not suit everybody?

 - Do you believe that having a coach to guide members through their individual weight loss journey and hold them accountable will yield better results than programs where there is no one-on-one coaching and accountability?

-- The Australian statistics are that 2/3rds adults are overweight or obese; would you say that in your area it may be more, less or about the same?
+- The Australian statistics are that 2/3 adults are overweight or obese.
+Would you say that in your area it may be more, less or about the same?

-- Do you think there are many people whose weight actually stops them exercising or joining gyms? (for physical, psychological and/or emotional reasons)
+- Do you think there are many people whose weight actually stops them exercising or joining a gym? (for physical, psychological and/or emotional reasons)

-- Are you open to learning how you can attract and serve people who want to lose weight and, at the same time, increase secondary revenue and add an extra stream of new members?
+- Are you open to learning how you can attract and serve people who want to lose weight and, at the same time, increase revenue by adding new members?

-Many years ago we wanted to offer a weight loss program in our club.
+Many years ago we wanted to offer a weight loss program in one of our clubs.
 Not having any skills in diet formulation and coaching, we had a dietitian see members on a fee-per-visit basis.
-We added strength training to the program.
-Although the program was rudimentary using the old-fashioned "eat less and exercise more" approach, some members lost weight.
-But the business did not make any extra money and the program was "expert-dependent"; when the expert left, the program stopped.
+As the program was "expert-dependent", when the expert left, the program stopped.
 Plus... the program did not make any money for the business.

 As a club owner or manager you've probably experienced this painful and costly lesson.
 You have a class or program being delivered by an expert.
 Or you have a PT with "their clients".
 The expert leaves and the members leave with them to do that class or program elsewhere.
 Ouch!

-- an expert system that could be delivered by non-experts so the business and the program was not vulnerable (See more below discussing weight loss coaching versus consulting.)
+- an expert system that could be delivered by non-experts so the business and the program were not vulnerable if an expert team member leaves

 - a way of training staff, instructors and trainers to deliver the program